7th December 2020

 What is an implant made of?

-They’re artificial teeth composed of a titanium root and a porcelain crown.
-The root is inserted first, then when healed, the dentist attaches the crown over the top.
-They look like real teeth and help retain your bite and chew function, and with the right care, could last the rest of your life.
+A titanium root and a porcelain crown make up these artificial teeth.
+The dentist inserts the root first, then attaches the crown over the top once it has healed.
+They look like real teeth and help retain your chew function, and could last the rest of your life.

 When would I need an implant-supported bridge?

 Dentists recommend these for patients with several missing teeth in a row.
-They involve supporting one or more crown(s) on at least two anchor points, essentially two titanium roots in the mouth.
-However, there are cases where more anchor points are required.
+They involve supporting one or more crowns on at least two anchor points.
+Essentially two titanium roots in the mouth.
+However, sometimes dentists require more anchor points.

 What other types of dental bridges are there?

 A traditional dental bridge – this type of bridge is where one or several false teeth are anchored by an existing tooth at each end.
 These anchoring teeth are prepared (filed) so that the prostheses can cap over the top.
-There is also a type of traditional dental bridge called a cantilever bridge, which is where there is only one tooth used to anchor it in place.
+There is a dental bridge called a cantilever bridge, which is where there is one tooth used to anchor it.

-Maryland bridge – these involve one false tooth supported by a metal ‘wing’ on either side, which is bonded to the adjacent teeth.
-Maryland bridges are an option for those who don’t want to prepare (file) the surrounding teeth in order to secure it, and can be kinder on the gums than other methods.
-However, they can only replace a single missing tooth, the metal wings can make the teeth appear darker and they may need to be re-bonded in the future.
+Maryland bridge – these involve one tooth supported by a metal ‘wing’ on either side, which is bonded to the tooth.
+Maryland bridges are an option for those who don’t want to prepare (file) the surrounding teeth to secure them, and can be kinder on the gums than other methods.
+However, they can only replace a single missing tooth; the metal wings can make the teeth appear darker, and they may need to be rebonded in the future.

 How do I book the treatment?